 You can register a company in Vietnam within 2-3 months.
 You will need to make decisions on the type of company, the shareholding structure and the business lines that the company will operate within.
 Depending on those decisions, you may require sub-licenses and other approvals.

 Read on for more about registering a company in Vietnam!

 Foreign direct investment has flooded into Vietnam in recent years, particularly from South Korea, Japan and Singapore.
 Investments in IT and software development are popular and contribute about 4% of the total FDI into Vietnam.

 If you’re investing in Vietnam for software development, a company structure will be important to enter into contracts, employ staff and collect revenues in Vietnam.

 Registration of a company in Vietnam is slightly different to what entrepreneurs from other countries might be used to.
 While the opportunities for companies based in Vietnam are compelling, the company registration process is more complex and bureaucratic than Hong Kong, Singapore, the United States or Australia, for example.

 Fortunately, company registration has become much simpler than in previous times.
 There is no longer a widespread insistence on local partners or having to wait for 6 months to complete the registration.
 Steady improvements are being made to the application process and processing times.

 Companies can be registered in Vietnam in many different configurations.
 Four key considerations are outlined below:

 1) Company Structure

-A company in Vietnam can be a Limited Liability Company (LLC) or a Joint Stock Company (JSC, also referred to as a shareholding company).
-A joint stock company is intended for medium to large enterprise with many shareholders.
+A company in Vietnam can be a Limited Liability Company (LLC) or a Shareholding Company (SC, also referred to as a Joint Stock Company or JSC).
+A shareholding company is intended for medium to large enterprise with many shareholders.
 Limited liability companies have simplified shareholding and governance arrangements.